Canalys: More data breaches in 2020 than previous 15 years despite 10% growth in cybersecurity spending

 Indeed, some enterprises may have increased their vulnerability by responding to the pandemic in ways that ignored their safety policies.
 But the real culprit may simply have been failing to make security a top priority.

-Compared to the 10% growth in cybersecurity spending, cloud infrastructure services grew 33% in 2020, cloud software services rose 20%, notebook PC shipments jumped 17%, Logitech’s webcam increased 138%, and wifi router sales surged 40%.
+Compared to the 10% growth in cybersecurity spending, cloud infrastructure services grew 33% in 2020, cloud software services rose 20%, notebook PC shipments jumped 17%, Logitech’s webcam sales increased 138%, and wi-fi router sales surged 40%.

 “Cybersecurity must be front and center of digital plans, otherwise there will be a mass extinction of organizations, which will threaten the post-COVID-19 economic recovery,” said Canalys Chief Analyst Matthew Ball in a statement.
 “A lapse in focus on cybersecurity is already having major repercussions, resulting in the escalation of the current data breach crisis and acceleration of ransomware attacks.”